daurz/docker-for-postgres/README.md

 # Docker for Nginx

-Create dockerfile for nginx and add deny POST requests into config file
+Create dockerfile for postgres and add create test user with test db.

 ## Getting started